NeonOrangeOrange/NeonOrangeOrange/README.md

 ## Hi there 👋

-Sometimes I need to make create projects NOW: in the moment.
+Sometimes I need to work on projects NOW: in the moment.

 Some days I just need to release something, even if it is not finished.